 The last time I ate gluten was for “experimental” reasons.
-I thought if I ate “gluten free“ (best article on gluten intolerance), I might not have a problem and I’d just see.
+I thought if I ate “gluten free“ (best article on gluten intolerance), I might not have a problem.
 Gluten free led to gluten then sugary gluten which unfortunately led me to yet another round with sugar.
-Once I began eating gluten, I was instantly tired, dizzy, depressed, constipated, scattered and chubby.
+Once I began eating gluten, I was instantly tired, dizzy, depressed, constipated, scattered and inflamed.
 That was all the evidence I needed to convince me of a suspected gluten intolerance despite my blood work results of no celiac disease.
 I now eat satiating, balanced, nourishing meals free of ALL flour and you can too!

 5 early signs of gluten intolerance: